 6. Difficulty in Maintaining Desired Humidity Levels

 This issue often arises due to several factors, including fluctuations in indoor temperature, incorrectly sized equipment, or poorly insulated spaces.
 Room temperature changes can significantly impact humidity levels, making it challenging to maintain a consistent environment.
-An undersized humidifier will struggle to adequately moisturize the air in larger spaces, while oversized units can lead to excessive humidity.

 Issue: